 How does a conceptual framework apply to research and dissertations?
-Getting the definition can be quite difficult, so we will simplify it.
-In a dissertation or thesis, the conceptual framework outlines how the author will present the research.
+Getting the definition can be quite difficult, so that we will simplify it.
+The conceptual framework in a dissertation or thesis outlines how the author will present the research.

 Developing a conceptual framework will depend on the type of research you are conducting.
-The conceptual framework for a dissertation allows theorists and researchers to test hypotheses to see if they can be verified.
+The conceptual framework for a dissertation allows theorists and researchers to test hypotheses to verify their validity.
 Additionally, you can observe whether the variables are appropriate for the study.
+Learn the precise steps to create a powerful conceptual framework for your dissertation with our comprehensive guide on 'how to develop a conceptual framework in a dissertation.

 Research papers use conceptual frameworks to explain key concepts and variables, as well as their interrelationships.
 To put it simply, the conceptual framework is how ideas are organized to achieve the purpose of the research, and explanation is commonly used to accomplish that purpose.